 100% exemption

-It depends on your home's location and the kind of panels you plan to use.
-With the winter months in South Carolina being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on where you live and the kind of panels you plan to use.
+With the winter months in South Carolina being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.

 When it comes to taxes, the federal government offers a tax credit of up to 30% of the panels' cost.
 Depending on where you live, you could also claim or apply for state or property tax incentives.
 Regarding insurance, your monthly premium may be slightly higher because solar panels increase your property's value.
 You should talk with your accountant or insurance agent for information specific to your case.